RRSP vs TFSA: what's the difference?

 - You can maintain a TFSA for as long as you live

-A Registered Retirement Savings Plan is designed to help you save for retirement.
+An RRSP account is designed to help you invest for retirement.

-- Contributions are tax deductible up to the deduction limit found on your most recent Notice of Assessment from CRA.
+- Contributions are tax deductible up to the deduction limit found on your most recent Notice of Assessment from Canada Revenue Agency.

 - Investments within the account can grow and earn income on a tax-deferred basis, as long as the funds remain in the plan